libspng is a C library for reading and writing Portable Network Graphics (PNG) format files with a focus on security and ease of use.

 It is licensed under the BSD 2-clause “Simplified” License.

-The goal is to provide a PNG library with a simpler API than libpng with less code.
+The goal is to provide a fast PNG library with a simpler API than libpng.

 Code is written according to the rules of the CERT C Coding Standard.
 All integer arithmetic is checked for overflow and all error conditions are handled gracefully.

-The test suite consists of over 700 test cases, 175 test images are decoded with all possible output format and flag combinations and compared against libpng's output.
+The test suite consists of over 700 test cases, 175 test images are decoded with all possible output format and flag combinations and compared against libpng for correctness.

 See the comparison page.

 Will it be drop-in compatible with libpng?

 A compatibility layer was considered but it would need a lot of features implemented outside of libspng.